Tornadoes damage homes and power lines as storms wallop Midwest and South

 The Storm Prediction Center said “multiple long-track EF3+ tornadoes" were likely.
 Tornadoes of that magnitude are among the strongest on the Enhanced Fujita scale, used to rate their intensity.

-At a slightly lower risk for severe weather is an area that includes Chicago, Indianapolis, St. Louis, and Louisville, Kentucky.
+At a slightly lower risk for severe weather was an area that includes Chicago, Indianapolis, St. Louis, and Louisville, Kentucky.
 Dallas, Detroit, Milwaukee, and Nashville, Tennessee, were also at risk.

 Floods could inundate towns, sweep cars away